 Sing to the LORD, for he has done glorious things; let this be known to all the world.
 (Isaiah 12:5)

 When we are living in the rest of God, our eyes are fixed on the Lord Jesus.
 We sing about the glorious things He has done.
 We tell the world about Jesus, not about our religious doctrines.
 We glorify the Lord and not ourselves.

 For as the soil makes the sprout come up and a garden causes seeds to grow, so the Sovereign LORD will make righteousness and praise spring up before all nations.
 (Isaiah 61:11)

-When we are young in the Lord we do well to imitate Christ.
-But if we are to reach maturity we must learn to live by His Life.
+When we are young in the Lord, we do well to imitate Christ.
+But if we are to reach maturity, we must learn to live by His Life.
 We can manufacture an apple with clay and coat it with wax, and use it as a decoration.
 But we cannot eat it.
-A true apple has to be grown.
-True maturity in Christ has to be grown.
+A true apple must be grown.
+True maturity in Christ must be grown.

 The whole idea is to be part of Christ rather than a partner of Christ.
 It is similar to Adam and Eve.
 Eve was not a separate individual attempting to look like Adam.
 Eve was made from Adam.
 In actuality, she was Adam in another form.
 Eve could not have married another, because it would have been Adam marrying that other person.

 So it is with us.
 A religion may get us started and help us along the way.
-But in our mature state we no longer are part of that religion.
+But in our mature state, we no longer are part of that religion.
 It has done its work.
-Now we are free to be married to the Lamb so we no longer are an independent, religious person.
-We are a member of the very Body of Christ, and as such are controlled by the Head.
+Now we are free to be married to the Lamb so we no longer are independent, religious people.
+We are members of the very Body of Christ, and as such are controlled by the Head.